agairola/cissp/Domain-3/PhysicalSecurityRequirements.md

 In some cases, maintaining onsite replacements is not feasible.
 For those cases, establishing a service-level agreement (SLA) with the hardware vendor is essential.
 An SLA clearly defines the response time a vendor will provide in the event of an equipment failure emergency.

 Aging hardware should be scheduled for replacement and/or repair.
 MTTF (*mean time to failure*) is the expected typical functional lifetime of the device given a specific operating environment.
 MTTR (*mean time to repair*) is the average length of time required to perform a repair on the device.
-An additional measurement is that of the mean time between failures (MTBF).
-This is an estimation of the time between the first and any subsequent failures.
 An additional measurement is that of the *mean time between failures (MTBF)*.
 This is an estimation of the time between the first and any subsequent failures.

 ### WIRING CLOSETS